codekaya/Aligned_duel/zk_program/README.md

 2. Generate ZK proof
 3. Pay & submit proof to aligned for verification
 4. Wait for proof to be verified in aligned
-5. Claim NFT if proof is verified
+5. Claim NFT and staked amount if proof is verified